jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="XMac2.mp4"></video>
 </p>
 <!--internal video recording, zoom 20.28, animation speed none, playback speed 1.698, normal run, crop 50 50 130 130-->

+`sensor3` start sending preambles. `sensor4` wakes up and receives one of the preambles (hence the dotted arrow representing a successful physical layer transmission), and goes back to sleep, as the transmission is addressed to the gateway.
+Then the gateway wakes up, and sends an acknowledgement after receiving on of the preambles. `sensor3` sends the data packet, and the gateway forwards it to the server.

 <p>
 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="LMac5.mp4"></video>